electricjones/electricjones.github.io/_posts/2023-08-10-intro-to-citizen-conservation.md

 This blog ([Electric Jones](http://electricjones.me)) is divided into three major categories: [Game Studies](http://electricjones.me/games), [Etcetera](http://electricjones.me/etcetera), and **[Citizen Conservation](http://electricjones.me/ecology)**.
 Game Studies may be self explanatory (if not take a look at its intro post), and etcetera is just a grab bag of things I'm interested in.
 But what is Citizen Conservation?
 Here, I take a quick look at what I mean by Citizen Conservation and explore a few topics I'm interested in.
 {: .article_paragraph }

 First, a little bit about my background.
 For the full story, take a look at the rest of this blog.
-In short, I have spent the last 30+years at the intersection of computer science, community service, and animal care.
+In short, I have spent the last 30+ years at the intersection of computer science, community service, and animal care.
 In that time, I have volunteered at dozens of site cleanups, restoration projects, conservation initiatives, and rescues.
 I currently spend a lot of my "free" time at the [Humane Rescue Alliance](http://humanerescuealliance.org) in Washington, D.C. as a behavior assistant, adoptions counselor, and volunteer trainer.
 {: .article_paragraph }

-I am a computer scientist for sure, but really recharge by being outside and especially in the company of non-human animals.
+I am a computer scientist for sure, but really recharge by working with human and non-human animals to improve and conserve the natural world.
 {: .article_paragraph }

 When first laying this research blog out, I considered a lot of titles for this category: Conservation, Ecology, Nature, etc. But none of them felt entirely right.
-What I really wanted to focus on is the democratization of research.
+What I really wanted to focus on is the democratization of research and practice.
 Empowering everyone to engage meaningfully in conservation, both in research and in action.
 So, I went with "Citizen Conservation" and divide my work into some broad topics.
 {: .article_paragraph }

 ## Ecology
 {: .article_subtitle }
 I am certainly interested in, and do amature research concerning, **the relationships between organisms and other organisms and their environment**.
 I like to investigate agent-cause relationships where an intelligent agent (human or non-human) alters an environment and causes systemic changes in that environment.
 Everything from ant colonies to beaver dams to human construction projects.
-I am not a biologist and not as interested as the individual as I am the system.
+I am not a biologist.
+I am not as interested in the individual as I am the system.
 That probably comes from my decades in software design.
 {: .article_paragraph }

 ## Intelligence and Play